tylerbrazier/notes/vim.md

 ## Search
 - `/` to forward search for pattern, `?` for backwards search
-- `*` to forward search for word under cursor, `#` to backwards search
+- `*` to forward search for word under cursor, `#` to backwards search (very useful for finding usages of variables in code)
 - `n` to go to next search match, `N` for previous